Skip to contents

 #> # ℹ 103 more rows

-When “sex” is included in the output argument, the function counts the number of females in each time interval.
-It also provides the percentage of females relative to the total number of individuals in the entire table.
-This output is particularly useful for exploring changes in the sex distribution of records over time.
+When "sex" is included in the output argument, the function counts the number of female subjects in each time interval.
+It also provides the percentage of females relative to subjects with a recorded male or female sex in the table after any date restriction.

 summarisedResult <- summariseTrend(